ZijieJin/scFusion/README.md

 ## About the annotation file

 The annotation file (\*.gtf) may have different format, so making scFusion be compatible with all the formats is difficult. 'gene_name' is the gene name indicator in the annotation, and 'gene_type' or 'gene_biotype' are the gene type (pseudo gene or LncRNA).
-The annotation file containing only chr1-chrY can work best with scFusion.

 ## Commercial use